pavimohan20/Solo_Project/Python/Python_Beautifulsoup/README.md

-# IMDb Movie Extractor
+# Movie Extractor

-This project automates the extraction of movie information from IMDb.
+This project automates the extraction of movie information from leterboxd.com.
 It retrieves movie links, titles, and synopses, organizes the data into lists, constructs a DataFrame using pandas, and saves the DataFrame to a CSV file.

 ## Project Structure

 ```
-imdb-movie-extractor
+movie-extractor
 ├── src
 │   ├── main.py          # Entry point of the application
 │   └── utils